neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

 ```
 Outputs:

-ip_address = 52.224.145.193
+fqdn = hello-world.eastus.azurecontainer.io
 ```

-The containers public IP address can be used to access the running application.
+The containers FQDN can be used to access the running application.

 ## Next Module